Different types or modes of breathing require a slightly different process to allow for inspiration and expiration.

 This type of breathing is characterized by an upward movement outward from the chest wall.

-Thus, during periods of rest, breathing in the chest is less efficient.
+Thus, during rest periods, breathing in the chest is less efficient.

 Breathing in the chest also requires more work in lifting the rib cage.

-And the greater the work, the greater the amount of oxygen needed.
+And the greater the work, the more significant the amount of oxygen needed.
 They are more frequent breaths.

 It is a way of breathing that can occur during exercise or actions that require active manipulation of breathing, such as singing.